-Emphasis will be on development of critical thinking skills, organization, and application of information real life situations.
-This course is essential for students that will continue into a career in healthcare.
+Emphasis will be on development of critical thinking skills, organization, and application of information in real life situations.
 Students will get a real life view of science with hands on activities and demonstrations.

 Assignments/ Activities: I am committed to presenting the material in this course in an exciting and varied manner and to finding ways to make it relevant to students.
 In order to accommodate the learning styles and preferences of all of you, we will be completing a variety of assignments and activities throughout the year.
 Types of assignments and activities will include, but not be limited to: lecture, laboratory investigations, projects, cooperative learning activities (i.e. group work), short reports, article reviews, individual assignments/practices, problem solving, research reports, web-quests, and short presentations.
 Assignments, notes, reminders and other useful information can be found on the class webpage.